cadencemarseille/rust-pcre/README.md

 ### Mac OS X

 Mac OS 10.7 ships with version 8.02 of libpcre.
-You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source using CMake.
+You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source.

-[Homebrew](http://brew.sh/) is highly recommended for installing libpcre and CMake.
-With Homebrew, installing the latest versions of Rust, libpcre, and CMake is as simple as:
+[Homebrew](http://brew.sh/) is highly recommended for installing libpcre.
+With Homebrew, installing the latest versions of Rust and libpcre is as simple as:

-    brew install rust pcre cmake
+    brew install rust pcre

 To upgrade:

-    brew update && brew upgrade rust pcre cmake
+    brew update && brew upgrade rust pcre

 ### Ubuntu
 The libpcre packages for Ubuntu 10.04 LTS 'Lucid Lynx' and Ubuntu 12.04 LTS 'Precise Pangolin' are too old.
-You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source using CMake.
+You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source.

 On Ubuntu 12.10 'Quantal Quetzal' and newer, install the `libpcre3-dev` package: